 We also make a point of providing dental health education to local Danbury pet owners so they can be the MVP of their furry friend's oral healthcare routine.

 It's no question that it can be overwhelming learning your pet will require dental surgery - It is sacrosanct to our animal hospital that we make the process as stress-free as possible for you and your pet.

 When you are a client at Noah's Ark Animal Hospital, we do everything possible to make you and your pet comfortable.
 We'll be there to break down each step in your pet's treatment, including pre-and-post-operative care requirements.

-Our Danbury vets can perform jaw fracture repair surgeries, tooth extractions, and gum disease treatment for dogs and cats.
+Our Danbury vet dentistry surgeons can perform jaw fracture repair surgeries, tooth extractions, and gum disease treatment for dogs and cats.